Greeting Customers: 9 Tips for Welcoming Shoppers to Your Store

 Open body language cues to customers that you own your space and are confident in your abilities to help shoppers.

 How your staff visually represents themselves is a huge part of creating that first impression and setting customer experience expectations.
-The best way to ensure your staff presents themselves professionally and as a good representation of your brand is to create a dress code.
+The goal of any dress code should be to ensure your staff presents themselves professionally and in line with your brand image.
 Some retailers may require a strict dress code, while others hold looser standards—it all depends on your brand and the experience you want to create.

 For example, at my clothing store, our dress code was very loose.
 You just had to dress “on brand” and “appropriately.”
-There was no requirement to wear things from the store, and people were able to dress with a lot of stylistic freedom.
-At the higher-end store down the street, on the other hand, staff members had to wear jeans and a black top to create a more luxurious environment.
-In general, in retail, your staff dresses according to what they are selling.
+There was no requirement to wear things from the store, and people could dress with a lot of stylistic freedom.
+At the higher-end store down the street, on the other hand, staff members had to wear black slacks and a black top to create a more luxurious environment.
+Other types of businesses, like hotels and restaurants, will often require a uniform.

-Dressing with your business’s brand is part of building your associate’s credibility and demonstrating their interest.
+Implementing a dress code that is in line with your brand is part of building your associate’s credibility and demonstrating their interest.

 6. End Your Customer Greeting With a Question